Bubu55/wespeaktech/index.md

 2. What is Mark-Down?
 There is a tutorial.
 MarkDown is like styling in html jut easier.
 >Real easy.
 >Totally love it.
+I want to add a picture, but I do not knwo how to upload one.
 3. What does "Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files" mean?
 Jekyll is a site generator that transforms mark-up language into a website.
 Jekyll comes with nice themes and many explanations and words I do not understand  - yet.
 Liquid

 You can use the [editor on GitHub](https://github.com/Bubu55/wespeaktech/edit/master/index.md) to maintain and preview the content for your website in Markdown files.